bitfolk/enoch/README.md

     * The number of quotes present.
     * The number of unrated quotes.
     * The number of quotes added by your nickname.
-    * The average rating of quotes addedby you.
+    * The average rating of quotes added by you.
     * Your personal quote score.

 *  `stat foo`